 Let $G$ be a simple undirected connected graph.
 A \emph{proper orientation} $D$ of $G$ is an orientation of $G$ such that $d_D^+(u)\not=d_D^+(v)$ for any edge $uv\in E(G)$.
 Denote the \emph{proper orientation number} $\vec{\chi}(G)$ of $G$ as the minimum $\Delta^+(D)$ among all proper orientations $D$ of $G$, where $\Delta^+(D)$ is the maximum out-degree of $D$.

-The original study of proper orientation came from the 1-2-3 Conjecture of Karoński, Łuczak and Thomason \cite{KT} (confirmed by Keusch in 2024 \cite{K}), which stated that for every graph without isolated edge, its edges can be assigned weights from $\{1,2,3\}$ so that any two adjacent vertices receive different sum of incident edge weights.
-The proper orientation number can be viewed as the directed version of 1-2-3 Conjecture: if each edge $uv$ is oriented as $(u,v)$, then $uv$ is assigned weight 1, but only $u$ can receive this weight.
+The study of proper orientations was motivated by the 1-2-3 Conjecture of Karoński, Łuczak and Thomason \cite{KT} (confirmed by Keusch in 2024 \cite{K}), which states that for every graph without isolated edges, its edges can be assigned weights from $\{1,2,3\}$ so that any two adjacent vertices receive different sums of incident edge weights.
+The proper orientation number can be viewed as the directed version of the 1-2-3 Conjecture: if $uv$ is oriented as $(u,v)$, then $uv$ is assigned weight 1, but only $u$ can receive this weight.

 In 2013, Ahadi and Dehghan \cite{AD} initiated the systematic study of the proper orientation number.
-From the viewpoint of computational complexity, deciding whether $\vec{\chi}(G)\leq k$ for a graph $G$ and a positive integer $k$ is NP-complete, even for the below special classes of graphs: the line graphs of the regular graphs \cite{AD}, the planar bipartite graphs with maximum degree five \cite{ACD} and the planar subcubic graphs \cite{ACD}.
-These shows that any insight into the study of proper orientation number is interesting.
+From the viewpoint of computational complexity, deciding whether $\vec{\chi}(G)\leq k$ for a graph $G$ and a positive integer $k$ is NP-complete, even for the following special classes of graphs: the line graphs of regular graphs \cite{AD}, the planar bipartite graphs with maximum degree five \cite{ACD} and the planar subcubic graphs \cite{ACD}.
+These results show that any insight into the study of proper orientation number is interesting.